 Knight Build FAQ:

-Is it possible to mix two Knight sheets into a hybrid hero, and which balance problems should I monitor?
+Can I mix abilities from two different Knight sheets to create a hybrid hero, and what balance issues should I watch?

-How are non-combat abilities like diplomacy, crafting, and scouting handled on the sheets?
+How are non-combat skills such as diplomacy, crafting, and scouting represented on character sheets?

 -